 Could Road Riding be Your New Favorite Thing?

 Tools – just like all biking, you want to pack the basics in case you’re on a ride and get a flat.
 Some tools that are a necessity include tire levers, a mini pump or air canister system, spare tubes, and a multi-tool.
-While water bottles aren’t really considered tools, you want to make sure that you bring water – a couple of bottles in the water bottle cages can usually get you to the next water station.
+While water bottles aren’t considered tools, you want to make sure that you bring water.
+A couple of bottles in the water bottle cages can usually get you to the next water station.

 CBB offers a Saturday morning road ride for all levels of riders.
-The route is pretty much the same for everyone (pedal out to Highline and back to the shop), but there are some variations depending on if you want to put in extra miles or not.
+The route is pretty much the same for everyone, pedal out to Highline and back to the shop.
+Some variations are depending on if you want to put in extra miles or not.
 So, if you’re looking to try something new, come to CBB, rent a bike, and head out with the road group!
-Once you fall in love, we can get you set up with your own road bike!
+Once you fall in love, we can get you set up with your road bike!